 - Minors with Only One Parent in Canada: With respect to minor players (either refugees, or not) who find themselves in Canada with only one parent, the parent must provide a signed and dated letter detailing the reasons as to why only one parent is currently in Canada (either due to work commitments, divorce, deceased, etc.) Canada Soccer will review to consider this sufficient in order to request the player(s) ITC.

 - Minors who are Exchange Students: Typically exchange students are ineligible to apply for an ITC because they must have at least one parent in Canada with them.
-However, there are exceptions that are outlined in the attached document on pages 5 and 6 (International Transfer Certificate Procedures (January 2018)).
+However, there are exceptions that are outlined in the attached document linked to above.

 - Provisional Certificates for ITC applications of minors are only provided in cases where the player will be registering strictly as an amateur with an amateur club with no legal, financial or de facto links to a professional club.
 Once the mandatory documents noted above have been received, Canada Soccer is free to request the ITC directly with the National Association.
 Should Canada Soccer not receive a response from another National Association within 30 days, Canada Soccer is then free to issue a provisional transfer certificate allowing the player to register.